p1pchenk0/vue-handy-subscriptions/README.md

 ```

 ## Events management
+Issue with using standart event bus is that you cannot just write `this.$eventBus.off()` inside component in order to unsubscribe only this component from all events it was subscribed to.
+Instead code above will remove all events from everywhere.

 This package is responsible for automatic event bus unsubscription when component is being destroyed.
 No more need to write something like:
 ```javascript
     beforeDestroy() {